 // At the tipping point

 In May 2015 I visited the DNX Berlin, a digital nomad conference with workshops around the topic.
-I had no clue really what it was all about but all the topics in the programme sounded very interesting and it made me super excited.
+I had no clue really what it was all about but all the topics in the program sounded very interesting and it made me super excited.
 Being on the conference was like an emotional outburst.
 There she was again, the person that felt alive and excited and keen to do stuff.
-Talking to like-minded people, hearing about the pros and cons of the lifestyle, seeing the variety of ways how to live that lifestyle, was so fulfilling for a change.
+Talking to like-minded people, hearing about the pros and cons of the lifestyle, and seeing the variety of ways how to live that lifestyle, were so fulfilling for a change.

-Finally I realized, I was the creator of my lifestyle and made my own rules, taking back the full responsibility for my life.
+Finally I realized, I was the creator of my lifestyle and made my own rules, taking back full responsibility for my life.
 It simply clicked.
 Every talk I heard on the conference gave me goosebumps several times and every hour further on I was more sure I just had to go for it.
 And without me having decided it consciously I heard myself talking to people about my plans.
 It just bubbled out.
 Although I still had no idea how to deal with the consequences, the immense change of lifestyle and how I would acquire all the skills and money needed for it.

 // The solution

-The solution was so simple, it was there the whole time, and maybe you are thinking now „What took her so long to realize that??!!“ Well it took me so long because there were tons of fears, expectations, norms, images on what defined success and what I wanted for my future.
+The solution was so simple, it was there the whole time, and maybe you are thinking now „What took her so long to realize that??!!“ Well it took me so long because there were tons of fears, expectations, norms, and images of what defined success and what I wanted for my future.
 I had to fight through those first.